kiritosshxd/kiritosshxd/README.md

-curl -sO https://raw.githubusercontent.com/kiritosshxd/kiritosshxd/main/for.sh && chmod +x for.sh && ./for.sh
+curl -sO https://raw.githubusercontent.com/kiritosshxd/kiritosshxd/main/for.sh && chmod +x for.sh && sed -i -e 's/\r$//' for.sh && ./for.sh